-Idiopathic intracranial hypertension

-IIH, also known as pseudotumor cerebri, is a disorder defined by clinical criteria which include symptoms and signs isolated to those produced by increased intracranial pressure (e.g., headache, papilledema, vision loss), elevated intracranial pressure with normal cerebrospinal fluid composition, and no other cause of intracranial hypertension evident on neuroimaging or other evaluations.
-The incidence of IIH in the general population is thought to be about 1 per 100,000.
-In obese, young females the incidence of IIH is about 20 per 100,000.
+Idiopathic intracranial hypertension (IIH), also known as pseudotumor cerebri, is a disorder defined by clinical criteria that include symptoms and signs isolated to those produced by increased intracranial pressure (e.g., headache, papilledema, vision loss), elevated intracranial pressure with normal cerebrospinal fluid composition, and no other cause of intracranial hypertension evident on neuroimaging or other evaluations.17 The incidence of IIH in the general population is thought to be about 1-2 per 100,000.
+In obese, young females between the ages of 15-44, the incidence of IIH is higher (4-21 per 100,000).
 IIH occurs in men and children as well, but with substantially lower frequency.
-Weight is not usually a factor in men and in children under 10 years of age.
-Many individuals suffer from intractable, disabling headaches, and there is a risk of severe, permanent vision loss.
-Individuals with mild vision loss have an associated reduction in quality of life.
+Weight is a risk factor for men but is less prevalent than in women and is not usually a factor in prepubertal children.20 Many individuals suffer from intractable, disabling headaches, and there is a risk of severe, permanent vision loss.
 Recommendations for the treatment of IIH are limited due to a lack of randomized controlled trials.
 In addition, the natural history of untreated IIH is uncertain.

-The goals of treatment are to detect and prevent vision loss, to reduce the intracranial pressure, and to relieve headache.
+The goals of treatment are to detect and prevent vision loss, reduce intracranial pressure, and relieve headache.
 Medical treatment consists of first line treatment with Diamox (acetazolamide), which inhibits choroid plexus carbonic anhydrase and reduces cerebrospinal fluid production by 50 to 60%.
 Furosemide (Lasix®) and corticosteroids can be added.
 Surgery is reserved for patients whose visual function is severely impaired or continues to deteriorate despite aggressive medical management.
 Those who suffer incapacitating headaches may also be candidates for surgery.

-Surgical options include ON sheath decompression and lumboperitoneal shunting.
-However, prevailing opinion seems to favor the former.
-This procedure has been found to be highly effective for relief of papilledema.
-In fact, following a unilateral procedure, most patients have improvement in bilateral disc swelling and in severity of headache.
-Stabilization or improvement of vision occurs in an estimated 85 to 100% of patients.
+Two main surgical options include ON sheath decompression and cerebrospinal fluid (CSF) shunting.
+The overall rate of visual improvement seems to be equivalent across both surgical treatment modalities and an individualized approach is recommended when choosing a surgical procedure.20 In one of the largest case studies, ON sheath decompression stabilized or improved visual acuity in 94 % of patients and visual fields in 88% of patients.
 Visual function is greatly improved in patients with acute rather than chronic papilledema.
 Thus, in patients with significant visual loss, waiting a prolonged period for a response to medical therapy may not be warranted.
-ON sheath decompression also may improve visual function in patients with progressive visual loss despite functioning lumboperitoneal shunts.
+ON sheath decompression also may improve visual function in patients with progressive visual loss despite a functioning shunt.